shahriar-em0n/bgce-archive/contribution-guide/CONTRIBUTING.md

 - Add your Markdown files to the appropriate subfolder.
 - Follow our [README] For Complete Documentation.
 - Ensure links are working and code is properly formatted.
-- Commit strategy using our [COMMIT-STRATEGY].
+- Commit strategy using our [COMMIT STRATEGY].
 - Submit a pull request using our [PULL REQUEST Template].

 #### 📂 Folder Naming Convention: